relativitydev/relativity-trace-documentation/docs/user_documentation.md

 Data Transformations of type *Deduplication* prevent a Data Source from importing a document if the same document already exists in the workspace.
 Only one Data Transformation of type Deduplication should be associated with each Data Source.

-Deduplication is driven by a SHA256 hashing algorithm that populates the Trace Document Hash field on each document.
+For Trace native [Data Sources](#data-sources),  deduplication is driven by a SHA256 hashing algorithm that populates the Trace Document Hash field on each document.
 By Default, if the document is an email, the algorithm will hash together the sender, subject, recipients, sent date, email body and attachment list to create the hash value.
 If the document is not an email, then the hash will be done directly on the bytes of the file.
 It is possible to configure the exact hashing algorithm used for emails using the settings in the Configuration section:

 ![](media/70b0ae9c6debe35956d4988dffaae892.png)